avm1234567/Customboot-32/README.md

 - Initially started with running the file serving example from the Espressif example directory.
 This is the path to the folder: examples/protocols/http_server/file_serving
 - After examples, we tried to make our own server which accepts two binary files and they are flashed to STM  Referred the code file serving and made changes in it.

+### ESP tests
-- Then we ran test for uart loopback and uart echo.
+- We ran test for uart loopback which displays the message that is hardcoded in the code by connecting the TX n RX pin of UART 1.
+- After that we ran UART echo test that displays what we type.